 This is an introduction to the dynamic functions of the human organism from the chemical and molecular mechanisms that sustain cellular processes through the control systems responsible for homeostasis and the influence of these systems on the cellular function of organ and systems operation.
-Laboratory investigation using selected biochemical and physiological preparations.
+Laboratory investigation using selected biochemical and physiological preparations allows correlation of theory with experimental observations.
 3 hrs. lecture, 3 hrs. lab/wk.
 Note: An honors contract is available.
 Contact the Honors Program Office, COM 201, for more information.